People

 N/A

-Matteo has been teaching or has been invited as guest speaker and lecturer at, amongst others, Harvard University, Princeton University, Columbia University and Georgetown University.
-His work has been published in or quoted by, amongst others, the Edmund A. Walsh School of Foreign Service, the National Interest, the Atlantic, Voice of America, ABC News, NBC News, National Public Radio, Chine Global Television Network, Bloomberg, Fortune, the Washington Post, Al Jazeera, Politico, CNN, Foreign Policy and Foreign Affairs.
+His work has been published or quoted by, amongst others, the Edmund A. Walsh School of Foreign Service, National Interest, the Atlantic, Voice of America, ABC News, NBC News, National Public Radio, China Global Television Network, Bloomberg, Fortune, the Washington Post, Al Jazeera, Politico, Deutsche Welle, CNN, Foreign Policy, Foreign Affairs and Southern China Morning Post.
+His latest book monograph “Mind the European Gap - Reconciling National Politics and Supranational Policy-Making” has been published by Springer Nature.

-Matteo studied in Italy and Australia and then received his International Baccalaureate in the Netherlands.
-He was educated at the University of London’s School of Oriental and African Studies (BA), at the Centre d’études européennes de Sciences Po Paris (MA), and at the Berlin Graduate School for Transnational Studies (Otto-Suhr-Institute) of the Freie Universität Berlin (PhD).
-Matteo lived in twelve different countries across four continents and speaks English, French, German, Italian and Spanish.
+Matteo Garavoglia studied in Italy and Australia and then went on to receive his International Baccalaureate (IB) in the Netherlands.
+He was then educated at the University of London’s School of Oriental and African Studies (BA), Sciences Po Paris (MA), and the Free University Berlin (PhD).
+A dual German and Italian citizen, he lived in fourteen countries across four continents and speaks Italian, English, Spanish, French and some German.
+He lives between Beijing, Oxford and Berlin.